iGEM-Engineering/iGEM-DBTL-bootcamp/0_intro/0_intro.md

 <figure>
 <img src="assets/images/transcription-unit-part-labeled.png" width=50% />
 <figcaption>
-<i>An updated diagram of the transcription unit you will be building, now with part  names (BBa_).
+<i>An updated diagram of the transcription unit you will build, now with part  names (BBa_).
 You will only be varying the promoter for your constructs, so the last two digits of BBa_J231XX will depend on your choice of Anderson promoters.</i>
 </figcaption>
 </figure>
 </center>